Second Brigade, Second Division

 Troops ordered to Washington, D. C., 17 June, 1861: 2nd United States Infantry, Companies D, K; 3rd United States Infantry, Companies B, D, G, H, K; 8th United Sates Infantry, Company G, Colonel D S Miles, 2nd United States Infantry; 2nd United States Cavalry, Companies A, C, F, K, Colonel G H Thomas; 1st United States Artillery, Companies E, H, Captain A Doubleday, 1st United States Artillery, Company E; 1st Rhode Islands Detached Militia, Colonel A E Burnside; 1st Rhode Islands Detached Militia/ Providence Marine Corps Artillery, Captain C H Tompkins

-Note: The 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery arrived at Boonsboro, Washington County, Maryland, in the afternoon on 17 June, 1861.
+Note: Four 10 pounder James rifles of the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery, under the command of Captain C H Tompkins, arrived at Boonsboro, Washington County, Maryland, in the afternoon on 17 June, 1861.

 Frederick City to Washington, 18-19 June, 1861

-The 1st Rhode Island Detached Militia was ordered to proceed by the Baltimore & Ohio Railroad to Washington, D. C., at 7 PM on 18 June, 1861, and was accompanied by the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery.
-The regiment arrived by the Washington Branch, Baltimore & Ohio Railroad, via Relay House, on the junction of the Washington Branch and Baltimore & Ohio Railroads, Howard County, Maryland, at 6 AM on 19 June, 1861.
+The 1st Rhode Island Detached Militia (1,245) was ordered to proceed by the Baltimore & Ohio Railroad to Washington, D. C., at 8 PM on 18 June, 1861, and was accompanied by the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery.
+The regiment arrived by the Washington Branch, Baltimore & Ohio Railroad, at Camp Sprague, G W Keating's farm, 700 yards north of Boundary Street, west of North Capitol Street, Washington, D. C., via Relay House/ Washington Junction, Howard County, Maryland, at 8 AM on 19 June, 1861.

 Department of Washington, 19 June-16 July, 1861